Back to Blog

 The discovery of gold in New South Wales and Victoria in the 1850s triggered a massive gold rush that attracted hundreds of thousands of immigrants from around the world.
 This dramatically increased Australia's population and cultural diversity.

 These 4 samples are just a taste.
-The app contains all 280 questions from the test bank — each with detailed explanations — and you can filter by category to focus specifically on People questions.
+The app has all 280 questions from the test bank, each with a detailed explanation, and you can filter by category to focus on People questions.

 Study Tips for Part 1